tharsila/tharsila/README.md

 ## Hey there!
 I’m Tharsila Borges ✌

 I am a Telecommunications Engineer graduated from "Estácio” in 2016.
-At the present time, I'm a Front-end Developer at Voxcity.
+At the present time, I'm a Full Stack Developer at CEA - Artes Eletrônicas.

-- 🎯 I'm currently learning TypeScript and NodeJS.

 <div>
   <a href="https://github.com/tharsila">